fredcallaway/graphs-in-space/writing/thesis.md

 The second possible approach addresses this problem by representing the rules of compositionality numerically.
 For example, the compositionality of a given system could be represented as a vector which is bound to each input vector before combining them (through a binding or bundling operation).
 Alternatively, compositionality could be spread across vectors, each of which is used to label a given input vector with a particular role (e.g. agent, action, patient).
 These vectors will of course have to be learned, which will be a significant challenge.
 It may be that the amount of information needed to represent compositionality will be too great for first order vectors, thus a matrix (or higher order tensor) might be required.
 Indeed, whereas a vector maps onto the activations of an ensemble of neurons, a matrix maps onto the synapses between two ensembles.
 The second may be a more likely way to represent compositional patterns, given that compositionality is generally learned gradually.

 In the third approach, compositionality is not represented separately from the individual items.
 Rather, the way that an item combines with other items is stored directly in that item, reminiscent of combinatory categorial grammar [@steedman11].
 In this approach, the merge function itself could be very simple, perhaps just a bind operation.
-An advantage of the approach is that it treats a word's compositional behavior as no different from its other attributes, a theoretically elegant and perhaps intuitively appealing notion (adjective-iness is a feature of "red").
+An advantage of the approach is that it treats a word's compositional behavior as no different from its other attributes, a theoretically elegant and perhaps intuitively appealing notion (e.g. adjective-iness is a feature of "red").
 However, by forcing compositional features to reside in the same space as other features, the learning problem may become more difficult.

 @baroni13 describe a system of this third kind in which composition is represented by the multiplication of words which are represented by variable order tensors.
 For example, a noun is a vector (1st order), while an adjective is a matrix (2nd order) because it is a function from nouns to nouns.
 A transitive verb is a 3rd order tensor because it first multiplies with an object, becoming a matrix, and then with a subject, becoming a vector.
-Baroni et al. present a recursive supervised learning alogirithm which we do not describe here.
+Baroni et al. present a recursive supervised learning algorithm which we do not describe here.
 One important, and perhaps problematic, feature of this approach is that different words have different shapes (i.e. they are different order tensors).
 In the model of Baroni et al., the order is determined by an external syntactic model.
 The task of learning which words should be which order however may be very challenging.

 ### A trivial merge operation
 Although we see more potential for the second and third approaches to compositionality, they are far more difficult to pursue.
 Thus we present a merge function of the first type, which is designed to model an especially simple kind of compositionality that can be approximated fairly well with rules over categories (e.g. syntax).
 To construct this function, we begin with an example rule: $\n{NP} \rightarrow \n{D} \n{N}$.
-Replacing explicit categories with similarity, and the non terminal \n{NP} with its compositional structure, we can say that, \n{[a b]} will be similar to \n{[D N]} if \n{a} is similar to \n{D} and \n{b} is similar to \n{N}.
+Replacing explicit categories with similarity, and the non terminal \n{NP} with its compositional structure, we can say that, \n{[A B]} will be similar to \n{[D N]} if \n{A} is similar to \n{D} and \n{B} is similar to \n{N}.
 We are still left with the categories \n{D} and \n{N}.
-Thus, in line with the generalization algorithm discussed above, we replace a cateogory label with a weighted average of all nodes.
-That is, upon creating of the new node \n{[a b]}, we construct an initial row vector as the sum of every other chunk's row vector, weighted by the similarity of the constituents.
-To capture the fact that all constituents must be similar, we take the geometric mean (a multiplicative operation) of the pairwise similarities.
+Thus, in line with the generalization algorithm discussed above, we replace a category label with a weighted average of all nodes.
+That is, upon creating the new node \n{[A B]}, we construct an initial row vector as the sum of every other chunk's row vector, weighted by the pairwise similarities of the respective constituents.
+Importantly, all parallel constituents must be similar (e.g. "the tasty macaroni" is not structurally similar to "ate tasty macaroni").
+Thus we take the geometric mean (a multiplicative operation) of the pairwise similarities.
+The row for a newly constructed node, $ab$ is

-$$ \row_{ab} = \sum \sqrt{sim(a, b) sim(x, y)} \ \row_{xy} $$
+$$ \row_{ab} = \sum \sqrt{\sim(a, b) \sim(x, y)} \ \row_{xy} $$ {#eq:merge}

 ## Simulations